klippa-app/go-pdfium/README.md

 		return err
 	}

-	// Open the PDF using pdfium (and claim a worker) doc, err := instance.NewDocumentFromBytes(&pdfBytes)
+	// Open the PDF using PDFium (and claim a worker) doc, err := instance.NewDocumentFromBytes(&pdfBytes)
 	if err != nil {
 		return err